gracelang/summer2016/Documentation-Theme/tutorial/variables/variables.md

 has already been created, you only need to specify the name.
 `favoriteSong := "Somewhere over the rainbow"`

+Variables can store all kinds of data, including Numbers, Strings (Grace's representation of text), and many more.

 Take a look at the example program below.

 <object id="example-1" data="{{site.baseurl}}/embedded-web-editor/?var_def" width="100%" height="550px"> </object>